Spicemad's Chilli Pepper Hall of Flame

 Species: Capsicum chinense | Pungency: Extremely Hot

-It may look attractive and unusual and it may remind you of a mint flavoured sweet, but the Peruvian White Habanero should never be underestimated!
-Eating one of these small, white-hot firecrackers is like going from 0–90mph in less than three seconds.
-The compact plants grow well indoors and produce excellent yields of very tasty, jelly bean-shaped chillies which are guaranteed to make your grandmother spit out her false teeth and start doing the samba.
-After succumbing to the trap of the Peruvian White, many victims report the sensation of feeling as if their tongue is trapped in a vice, resulting in agonising screams that put Lord Satanachia's Satanic black metal vocals to shame, which is really saying something!
+While it may look like the innocuous subject of a still life art painting tutorial or remind you of a mint flavoured sweet, the Peruvian White Habanero should never be underestimated!
+Like a white-hot plasma discharge straight from the sun's anus, eating one of these small firecrackers is like going from 0–90mph in less than three seconds!
+The compact plants grow very well indoors and produce excellent yields of small improvised explosive devices that are guaranteed to make your grandmother jump up from her armchair, spit out her false teeth and then start doing the samba.

 Trinidad Moruga Scorpion